MattPCollins/Japanese-Revision/README.md

 **_Tl;dr:_**
 * Context: Created a revision algorithm using spaced repetition for studying Japanese vocabulary.
-* Built Analysis tool to verify effectiveness on spaced repetition boundaries used.
+* Built Analysis tool to verify effectiveness on spaced repetition boundaries (streak thresholds) used.
 * Scraped additional detail on vocabulary to provide further insights.
 * Analysed data to confirm algorithm was appropriately tuned to enhance my efficiency at learning.
 * X% faster at learning while retaining long term recollection.